Ritwik Ghatak

-Ritwik Kumar Ghatak (4 November 1925 – 6 February 1976) was an Indian film director, screenwriter, actor and playwright.
+Ritwik Kumar Ghatak (Note: /bn/.) (/bn/; 4 November 1925 – 6 February 1976) was an Indian film director, screenwriter, actor and playwright.
 Widely considered as one of the greatest film makers of all time, his works remained largely underrated and ignored during his lifetime.
 Along with prominent contemporary Bengali filmmakers like Satyajit Ray, Tapan Sinha and Mrinal Sen, his cinema is primarily remembered for its meticulous depiction of social reality, partition and feminism.
 He won the National Film Award's Rajat Kamal Award for Best Story in 1974 for his Jukti Takko Aar Gappo and Best Director's Award from Bangladesh Cine Journalist's Association for Titash Ekti Nadir Naam.
 The Government of India honoured him with the Padma Shri for Arts in 1970.

 Family

 Ritaban Ghatak, his son, is also a filmmaker and is involved in the Ritwik Memorial Trust.
 He has restored Ritwik's Bagalar Banga Darshan, Ronger Golam and completed his unfinished documentary on Ramkinkar.

 Ritaban has made a film titled Unfinished Ritwik.
 He is working on adapting Bibhutibhushan Bandopadhyay's novel Ichhamati.
 Ghatak's elder daughter, Samhita, made a docufeature titled Nobo Nagarik.
 Ghatak's younger daughter died in 2009.